 Image: Universal History Archive/Getty Images

-Charging the converter: A pear-shaped vessel made of iron or steel is preheated and then charged with molten iron.
+Charging the Bessemer converter: A pear-shaped vessel made of iron or steel is preheated and then charged with molten iron.
 The converter is mounted on trunnions, allowing it to tilt for pouring.

 Blowing air: Compressed air is blown into the molten iron through nozzles or tuyeres at the converter’s bottom.
 The air oxidizes the impurities in the iron, primarily carbon, silicon, and manganese, forming oxides that are either gaseous or semi-solid.